MrApplejuice/xwiimote-mouse-driver/docs/source/index.rst

 4. Root access to the machine you want to use the driver on (in most cases).

 .. toctree::
   :maxdepth: 2
   :caption: Ready to start?

   gettingstarted.rst
-   pairingwiimote.rst
   driverconfig.rst

 Why does this project exist?
 ----------------------------